 That’s why more and more companies are now using integration-Platform-as-a-Service (iPaaS) solutions like Xplenty.

-All this can be achieved seamlessly within a point-and-click environment.
+All this can be achieved seamlessly within a point-and-click environment for building data pipelines.
 This turnkey data transformation solution enables users to execute packages from the API or user interface.
-So you can easily integrate data from more than 100 different Software-as-a-Service applications and data stores.
+This allows data ingestion from more than 100 different Software-as-a-Service applications and data stores.

 At first glance, Microsoft Azure and Xplenty might seem like highly incompatible competing platforms, but this is not exactly true.
 In reality, both platforms and their related data tools can be used together to derive real business value.
 Xplenty's rich set of connectors enables data to securely flow into your Azure infrastructure from all your business systems.